List of Fables characters: Wicked John

-A man who is the spitting image of Jack Horner, except the dark hair.
-He used to be best friends with Raven and is shown several times trying to get Alice's attentions, though she's clearly disgusted by him.
+Wicked John is a man who is the spitting image of Jack Horner, except the dark hair.
+He used to be best friends with Raven and is shown several times trying to get Alice's attentions, though she is clearly disgusted by him.
 It is revealed that Jack Horner was never involved in the Beanstalk or Giant-killing incidents, but is actually an unknowing copy of Wicked John.
 Upon Wicked John's death, some great power decided to write him back into the stories, but got his name wrong, thus creating Jack Horner.
 John was later revived, and now both Fables exist.

 Gary the Pathetic Fallacy informs Jack of the facts after a mysterious, old man shows up and plunges the sword Excalibur through Jack's chest (and dies shortly thereafter).
-Jack, who can't get the sword out, is delighted with the news, since this means that the sword was really meant for John, the “real” version.
+Jack, who can't get the sword out, is delighted with the news, since this means that the sword was really meant for John, the "real" version.
 Jack is able to pull Excalibur out of his chest and impales John with it, before leaving John behind.

 In the final story arc of the series, it is shown that John has been at the Grand Canyon, the place where he was left behind, for at least two decades, still living with the sword stuck in his chest.
 He is now being used as a tourist attraction as the "Impaled Wild Man".
 It appears no one's really tried making real interaction with him, beyond trying to pull out his sword for fun.
 Due to this treatment, he has lost some of his mental stability and has become somewhat delusional.
 Eventually, he has enough of being an attraction and makes a long journey to find Gary the Pathetic Fallacy.
 He does eventually find Jack, who has been transformed into a dragon, and Gary.
 At the same time, Jack Frost Two arrives to slay the dragon Jack, not knowing that the dragon is his father.
 Gary, rushing to Jack's defense, pulls the sword right out of John in order to defend Jack, and Wicked John dies from the injuries.